SuAsPra/Leetquestion1482/README.md

 # Leetquestion1482
-Simple and good questions from leetcode for reference You are given an integer array bloomDay, an integer m and an integer k.
+'''Simple and good questions from leetcode for reference You are given an integer array bloomDay, an integer m and an integer k.

 You want to make m bouquets.
 To make a bouquet, you need to use k adjacent flowers from the garden.